What is a CNC machine?

 Aluminium is a very versatile material that can be alloyed with a whole range of elements to create lots of interesting alloys.
 It is easily machined, has a great strength-to-weight ratio, is non-corrosive, non-magnetic and has good heat/electrical conductivity.
 Due to its versatility, its the most commonly used material for CNC machined components.

 Stainless steel is best known for its high tensile strength and thanks to its increased chromium content it has excellent corrosion resistance.
 It can be polished to a high-quality surface finish making it popular in the medical and food industry.
+We have an in-depth article that discusses the use of Stainless Steel in CNC machining.

 Mild steel or low-carbon steel is the worlds most common form of steel.
 It is an affordable, versatile material that has great mechanical properties, machinability and weldability.
 It is also magnetic due to the high amounts of ferrite and iron it contains.
 Mild steel can often be found in construction frames.